learn-co-curriculum/dsc-tuning-neural-networks-with-normalization-lab-v2-1/README.md

 ## Loading the data

-The data we'll be working with is data related to facebook posts published during the year of 2014 on the facebook page of a renowned cosmetics brand.
+The data we'll be working with is data related to Facebook posts published during the year of 2014 on the Facebook page of a renowned cosmetics brand.
 It includes 7 features known prior to post publication, and 12 features for evaluating the post impact.
 What we want to do is make a predictor for the number of "likes" for a post, taking into account the 7 features prior to posting.

-First, let's import the data set and delete any rows with missing data.
+First, let's import the data set, `dataset_Facebook.csv`, and delete any rows with missing data.
 Afterwards, briefly preview the data.

 ```python